 Many Americans use automatic payments to pay some of their household bills.
-When you do the same for your charitable giving, you are more likely to donate the amount you have committed to giving, which will also help you balance your overall budget better.
+When you do the same for donating to charity, you are more likely to donate the amount you have committed to giving, which will help you balance your overall budget better.

-Nowadays, it’s easier than ever to set up an automatic donation plan using your debit or credit card.
+Nowadays, it’s easier than ever to set up an automatic donation plan for donating to charity using your debit or credit card.
 Your employer may even be able to help you manage your charitable contributions through regular payroll deductions.
 Best of all, you won’t be scrambling to make your financial contributions once a year.

 #2 Consider a contribution of appreciated assets instead of cash

-Half of the survey respondents noted that they would be apt to contribute more to their charity of choice if additional tax benefits were added.
+Half of the survey respondents noted that they would be more likely in donating to charity if additional tax benefits were added.
 Unfortunately, many charitable donors are not taking advantage of all available tax deductions.

 One great way to contribute to charities while leaving your cash in place is by donating appreciated assets, such as stocks, directly to the charity of your choice.
 When you do so, you might be able to avoid capital gains tax on the stock appreciation.
 So, you can increase your charitable donation while decreasing tax exposure.

-When it comes to charitable giving, donors can make a larger impact when they donate long-term appreciated securities, such as stocks, bonds, or mutual funds, directly to the charity.
+When it comes to charitable giving or donating to charity, donors can make a larger impact when they donate long-term appreciated securities, such as stocks, bonds, or mutual funds, directly to the charity.
 When compared with cash donations or selling appreciated securities to make contributions from after-tax proceeds, this method of giving increases your gifting potential and overall tax deduction.